 2. Serve Your Customers

-Kelly & I built are businesses off word-of-mouth initially.
+Kelly (Break Into Web Co-Founder) & I built our businesses off word-of-mouth initially.
 It’s what got us to be full-time freelancers from home.

 2 rules to remember: